 Best things to do in Paris

 Why go?
-What a pretty name for such a bucolic drinking spot, found inside a little house at Buttes-Chaumont’s highest point.
-Enjoy an apéro beneath the big trees, making the most of the last evening sun as well as the superb view.
-Don't miss the impressive selection of house wines and tapas.
+A bucolic drinking spot at the Buttes-Chaumont’s highest point.
+Enjoy an apéro beneath the towering trees and make the most of the superb views in the last evening sun.
+There’s an impressive selection of house wines and tapas.

-Don't miss?
-Come during the summer when the park stays open all night – that's where the party’s at.
+Don’t miss?
+Come during the summer when the park stays open all night – you won’t want to leave.

 What is it?
-A brand new 300m2 studio space dedicated to digital art, bang in the middle of the 11th district.
+A recently opened 300-square-metre studio space dedicated to digital art, bang in the middle of the 11th arrondissement.

 Why go?
-A former smelting plant, this building remained empty for almost twenty years until Culturespaces decided to launch the city's first ever digital art centre.
+A former iron foundry, this building remained empty for nearly two decades until Culturespaces decided to launch the city’s first digital art centre.
 Its goal?
-To give the works the attention they deserve by projecting them across the ten-metre high walls using first-rate equipment including 140 film projectors with BARCO lasers, as well as 50 state-of-the-art Nexo speakers.
+To give the works the attention they deserve by projecting them across the ten-metre-high walls using first-rate equipment including 140 film projectors with BARCO lasers, as well as 50 state-of-the-art Nexo speakers.

 Don’t miss?
 Have a beer at the excellent Enkore next door.

 What is it?
 A gargantuan 10,000-square-metre cultural complex in fast-gentrifying Pantin.